• How to create invoices for your limited company

 If you charge late penalty fees, add full details of this to your payment terms.

-If your company is registered for VAT, you are legally required to provide a VAT invoice which, as we mentioned earlier, differs from a standard invoice.
+If your company is registered for VAT, you are legally required to provide VAT invoices.
+As we mentioned earlier, these differ from standard invoices.

-You’ll need all the same details as included in a standard invoice, plus some extra VAT-related details as follows:
+When creating VAT invoices, you’ll need all the same details as a standard invoice, plus some extra VAT-related information as follows:

 • Your VAT registration number